 Student population: 5,705 (4,882 undergraduate)

-- In 1873, this predecessor of Alabama State University became the nation’s first state-sponsored liberal arts institution for the higher education of blacks, beginning ASU’s rich history as a “Teacher’s College.”
+On November 13, 1867, the Lincoln School opened its doors in Marion, Alabama with 113 students.
+Less than a decade later, it became the nation’s first state-sponsored liberal arts institution for the higher education of blacks; this was the beginning of ASU’s rich history as a “Teacher’s College.”

 Source: Alabama State University